kutaysahindev/ArcelikAI/README.md

 # React-ASP.NET Web API Project

-This repository contains a web application built using React for the frontend and ASP.NET for the backend.
+This repository contains a web application built using React for the Front-end and ASP.NET for the Back-end.
 The project leverages various technologies and tools to enhance its functionality and user experience.

 ## Technologies Used